automata-network/sgx-prover/README.md

 > ./scripts/verifier.sh geth
 ```
 The script will assist in launching geth in dev mode (data will be lost after a restart) and produces a block every 2 seconds.
-**NOTICE**: For testing convenience, in this demo, we use the same Geth instance for both L1 and L2.

 #### 2.2.
 Deploy Contract